-5. Each Party shall ensure that a supplier of public telecommunications networks or services of another Party established in the territory of the former Party is afforded access to telephone numbers in a non-discriminatory manner.
+5. Each Party shall ensure that a supplier of public telecommunications networks or services of the other Party established in the territory of the former Party is afforded access to telephone numbers in a non-discriminatory manner.

-Article 16: Transparency
+Article 16 Transparency

-- Each Party shall endeavour to ensure that when its telecommunications regulatory body seeks input on a proposal for a law or regulation, that body provides relevant suppliers of public telecommunications networks or services of another Party operating in its territory an opportunity to comment. - 2.
-Each Party shall ensure that relevant information on conditions affecting access to and use of public telecommunications networks or services is publicly available, including: - (a) tariffs and other terms and conditions of service; - (b) specifications of technical interfaces with such networks and services; - (c) information on bodies responsible for the preparation and adoption of standards affecting such access and use; - (d) conditions for attaching terminal or other equipment; and - (e) requirements for notification or licensing, if any.
+- 1. Each Party shall endeavour to ensure that when its telecommunications regulatory body seeks input7 on a proposal for a law or regulation, that body will: - (a) make the proposal public or otherwise available to any interested persons; - (b) include an explanation of the purpose of and reasons for the proposal; - (c) provide interested persons with adequate public notice of the ability to comment and reasonable opportunity for such comment; and - (d) to the extent practicable, make publicly available all relevant comments filed with it. - 2.
+Each Party shall ensure that its measures relating to public telecommunications services are made publicly available, including: - (a) tariffs and other terms and conditions of service; - (b) specifications of technical interfaces with such networks and services; - (c) information on bodies responsible for the preparation, amendment, and adoption of standards affecting such access and use;